-The first day of your trip could start in a not very well-known but charming little town in the northern part of Switzerland.
+The first day of your 7-day trip could start in a not very well-known but charming little town in the northern part of Switzerland.

-Stein am Rhine
+Stein am Rhein

 This little town in the northern part of Switzerland is like a fairy tale come true.
-More picture-perfect buildings surround the most distinctive facades and buildings.

 After some time in the town, it is time for nature.
 So head to the impressive waterfalls.